 In the present day, life has finally calmed the fuck down.
 I recovered most of my sanity, even if I'm still healing from deep wounds.
 We all are.

 Now that my bio daughter and stepdaughter have both reached the age of technical adulthood, there are occasional moments when I think I'm at the end of this journey.
 But really, just like the Fool, I'm always, eternally at the beginning.
 No matter how much I've learned along the way, I'm still learning.

 Becoming a stepparent is a lifelong process.
 And the only way to get through it is to stick together.
 Share stories.
 Educate each other.
 Educate ourselves.
 Know that every single time you think "Am I the only one who...?" the answer is always, always no. You're never "the only one who."
 We all.
 Every one of us.

-I’ve been a mama for 19 years, a stepmama for 12, and was a mod over at r/stepparents for 5.
-My (now defunct) personal blog was named a Best Step Mom Blog and a Top 10 Blog – Blended Family Edition while I was actively trying to NOT write too much about stepparenting, so I decided to build a little corner of the internet for blended families like ours who are hunkered down and fighting against high-conflict situations.
+I've been a mama for 20 years, a stepmama for 14, and was a mod over at r/stepparents for 5.
+My blog was named a Best Step Mom Blog and a Top 10 Blog - Blended Family Edition.
+I hope this little corner of the internet serves as a haven for all the blended families out there like ours who are hunkered down and fighting against high-conflict situations.

 If that's you, then welcome.

 Feel free to email me anytime.
 I mean it.